Fall 2015 Enrollment

 Personal Relationships with Faculty

 Great teaching is a hallmark of what sets Davis & Elkins College apart.
-The D&E faculty focus on teaching, helping students discover their passions and potential.
+The D&E faculty focus primarily on teaching, helping students discover their passions and potential.
 Students really know their professors at D&E, spending time with them in and out of class, dining together, enjoying special events, going on field trips, and even traveling abroad.
 A student is never a number.
 Great teaching at D&E has everything to do with each individual.

 Key Learning Outcomes